 There have been over 3 million confirmed cases in the continent of Africa and more than 72,000 deaths.
 In Kenya, hospital doctors have gone on strike because they don't have the adequate PPE they need to be able to treat Covid-19 patients safely.
 Over a million people have been infected in South Africa.

-Health officials in Ireland say that a sudden severe deterioration in the country is the result of people not obeying socialising guidelines, and nothing to do with the new strain.
+Health officials in Ireland say that a sudden severe spike in the country resulted from people not obeying socialising guidelines, and was nothing to do with the new strain.
 On 5 February it was announced than 100 euro fines would be imposed on anybody crossing the border from the 6 Counties to the Republic without a valid reason for doing so.

 Cases are spiralling beyond the capacity to cope in the rebel-held Idlib region in Syria.
 The same is true in Gaza, where the health system can't cope with the number of infections and people are forced to live so close to one another that social distancing is impossible.

 In Belarus, people arrested for protesting against President Alexander Lukashenko report that Covid-19 is spreading throughout the country's overcrowded prisons and detention centres.